-Whilst a Will deals with your affairs when you die, have you considered how you would manage your financial affairs if, for example, you lost your mental or even physical capability to look after your own finances?
+Whilst a Will deals with your affairs when you die, a Lasting Power of Attorney document allows you to appoint someone you trust to manage your financial affairs.
+For example, if you lost your mental or even physical capability to look after your own finances.

 There are many reasons why this might happen.
 Older people might start to suffer from dementia, or a physical impairment.
 But issues don’t only affect the elderly.
 If you are younger, what if you survived an accident but left you with serious injuries?
 Or suffered a debilitating illness?